nodejs/nodejs.dev/src/documentation/0045-node-module-fs/index.md

 });
 ```

-The callback-based API may rises callback hell when there are too many nested callbacks.
+The callback-based API may rise a callback hell when there are too many nested callbacks.
 We can simply use promise-based API to avoid it:

 ```js
 // Example: Read a file and change its content and read